almayor/reddit-mods-dataset/README.md

 ## Data Collection

 The data was scraped in the associated [Jupyter Notebook](code/reddit-mods-ds.ipynb).
 The data was publically available and collected on 06 Feb 2024.
-All usernames were anonymised by hashing with SHA256.
+All usernames were anonymised by hashing with SHA256, so that they cannot be linked to the moderators' accounts.

 ## Description of Files